ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ### Create the API and Registry

 An Ash API can be thought of as a [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) in Domain Driven Design terms and can seen as analogous to a Phoenix context.
-If none of that made sense, don't worry most of the time you only need one.
+If none of that made sense, don't worry, most of the time you only need one.
+In our case our API is called `MyAshPhoenixApp.Blog`

-**Ash API's point to one or more Ash Registries** each of which can be configured with different extensions.
-In our case we have one API, `MyAshPhoenixApp.Blog`.

-**Each registry contains entries of one or more resources.** In our case we have one resource `MyAshPhoenixApp.Blog.Post`.
+An Ash API points to an Ash registry.
+The registry in our case is `MyAshPhoenixApp.Blog.Registry` An Ash registry points to one or more resources.
+In our case we only have a single resource `MyAshPhoenixApp.Blog.Post`.
+We'll be taking a deeper look into that in the next section.

-Below is the `Blog` api and the `Blog.Registry` registry:
+For now take a look at the `Blog` api and the `Blog.Registry`:

 ```elixir
 # lib/my_ash_phoenix_app/blog.ex